helat001/Telco-Customers-Churn/README.md

 ##  Project Overview

 This project explores customer churn using a Telco dataset.
-We build an end-to-end machine learning pipeline using Python, focusing on preprocessing, exploratory data analysis, XGBoost modeling, and SHAP explainability.
+I built an end-to-end machine learning pipeline using Python, focusing on preprocessing, exploratory data analysis, XGBoost modeling, and SHAP explainability.

 ---